 First Alert Weather Day issued for North Texas Friday

-A First Alert Weather Day has been issued for North Texas Friday.
+Stay weather aware today because a First Alert Weather Day has been issued for North Texas.

 View CBS News In